AlcoholRehabHelp Logo

 online consultation

 Throwing up a little bit of blood isn't something you should worry about too much.
 At best, it could be something as simple as a nosebleed.
-However, it does warrant a visit to your doctor or local clinic.
+However, it may still warrant visiting the doctor or local clinic.

-Follow up on your healthcare provider to see if there isn’t some underlying health condition causing the bleeding.
-If you feel weak or anemic, you should go to the ER.
-If left untreated, anemia can lead to complications in your health.
+Follow up with your healthcare provider to see if there isn’t some underlying health condition causing the bleeding.
+If you feel weak or anemic, go to the ER.
+Anemia can lead to complications in your health if left untreated.

-If you or someone you know starts throwing up blood after drinking, it’s a good sign to stop.
-It’s also a good idea to stay hydrated and avoid drinking or eating something that can further irritate the stomach.
+If you or someone you know starts throwing up blood after drinking alcohol, it’s a good sign to stop.
+It’s also a good idea to stay hydrated and avoid drinking or eating something that further irritates the stomach.

 When to Go to The Emergency Room (ER)